-Cooperative agriculture is used on refuges only in situations where the Service cannot meet its resource management objectives through the maintenance, management or mimicking of natural ecosystem processes or functions.
+Cooperative agriculture is used on refuges only in situations where the Fish and Wildlife Service cannot meet its resource management objectives through the maintenance, management or mimicking of natural ecosystem processes or functions.

 How to Apply

 Cooperative agriculture agreements on refuges are awarded through an open and competitive process.
 Each opportunity is tailored to the conditions at an individual refuge and the needs of the surrounding agricultural community.
-The Service enters into agreements with farmers and ranchers based on their experience and ability to conduct agricultural business under similar agreements and restrictions.
-The Service works with farmers and ranchers to ensure that all parties meet their objectives.
+The Fish and Wildlife Service enters into agreements with farmers and ranchers based on their experience and ability to conduct agricultural business under similar agreements and restrictions.
+The Fish and Wildlife Service works with farmers and ranchers to ensure that all parties meet their objectives.

-The Service periodically has cooperative agricultural opportunities available across the country.
+The Fish and Wildlife Service periodically has cooperative agricultural opportunities available across the country.

-To apply, please click on the links for listed opportunities or contact the refuge directly for more details.
+Visit our agriculture services for a list of current opportunities.
 If no opportunities are listed here, please check again in the next growing season.